 Most REO agents work for just one or two banks.
 Some listing agents are exclusive listing agents for REOs, and they do not list any other type of property.
 Since REO agents deal in volume, they typically apply the same pricing principles to all of their REO listings.

 Ask your buyer's agent to look up the listing agent in MLS.
 Run a search using that listing agent's name to find the last three to six months of that agent's listings.

 Pull the history of those listings to determine the list-price to sales-price ratio.
 If most of those listings are selling for, say, 5% over list price, then you may need to offer 6% over list price, and vice versa.

 4. Ask About Number of Offers Received for that REO Foreclosure

 If there are no offers on the REO home, you can probably offer less than list price and get your offer accepted.
 However, if there are more than two offers, you will most likely need to offer above the asking price.

 If there are 20+ offers, bear in mind that some of those offers might be all cash.
-Banks like all cash offers.
-If you are obtaining financing, then you may need to increase the price on your offer to be considered.
+Banks like all-cash offers.
+If you are obtaining financing, then you may need to increase the price of your offer to be considered.

-It goes without saying that you do not want merely a "prequal" letter; instead you want a pre-approval letter.
-Be sure to get pre-approved from your choice of lender in advance.
+It goes without saying that you do not want merely a "prequalification" letter.
+Instead, you want a pre-approval letter.
+Be sure to get pre-approved from your choice of a lender in advance.